Quantifying the Persona Effect in LLM Simulations: RQ4: How effectively can LLMs simulate personas when the importance of persona variables varies?

 We visualize the relationship between the predicted and target $R^2$ values in Figure \ref{fig:case_study_2} of Tulu-2-70b-dpo and Llama-2-7b-chat.
 The results for other models are provided in the Figure \ref{fig:case_study_2_appendix}.
 Each point in the scatter plot represents an experiment result, where the x-coordinate signifies the target $R^2$ and the y-coordinate denotes the predicted $R^2$.
-The line $Y=X$ is also included to represent the maximum possible performance, where predicted $R^2$ equals target $R^2$.
+The line $Y=X$ is also included to represent the maximum linear regression model performance, where predicted $R^2$ equals target $R^2$.
 We additionally fit a linear regression line to the data points and show the fitted equation and $R^2$ in the figure.

 Our results show a positive correlation between the target and predicted $R^2$ values - the higher the target $R^2$ value, the higher the predicted $R^2$.
 Tulu-2-70b-dpo, one of the best-performing models on the 70b scale, can capture 81\% of the target $R^2$.
-However, it still fails to utilize the persona information effectively when target $R^2$ is low, especially when $R^2 < 0.1$.
-The other 70b models, except for the base model Llama-2-70b (Figure \ref{fig:case_study_2_appendix}), have largely the same simulation capabilities, while the smaller models (7b and 13b) do much worse.
+The other 70b models, except for the base model Llama-2-70b (Figure \ref{fig:case_study_2_appendix}), have similar simulation capabilities, while the smaller models (7b and 13b) do much worse.
+However, it is important to note that no model surpasses the $y=x$ line, suggesting that persona prompting still falls short compared to a trained linear model.
+The complex relationship between persona and target variables, including interaction terms, implies that the true target $R^2$ is likely much higher.
+Furthermore, even the best models fail to utilize the persona information effectively when target $R^2$ is low, especially when $R^2 < 0.1$.
+Nevertheless, when persona variables are sufficiently predictive of target variables, persona prompting can lead to somewhat accurate simulations on large models.

 Considering that most existing NLP datasets, as discussed in Section \ref{tab:rq1_r2}, have marginal $R^2 < 0.1$, we argue that \textbf{persona prompting cannot reliably simulate different perspectives within existing NLP tasks}.
-This finding may explain the modest or non-existent gain of persona prompting observed earlier in Section \ref{tab:RQ1_result} and in~\citet{beck_how_2023}.
+This finding may explain the modest gain of persona prompting observed earlier in Section \ref{tab:RQ1_result} and in~\citet{beck_how_2023}.

 We propose two potential explanations as to why LLMs, however powerful they are in other tasks, may be deficient in simulating diverse perspectives:

 1) The persona variables typically accessible to researchers are group-level, while people form their identity based on both individual and group-level characteristics~\cite{10.1145/3290605.3300565}.
 Therefore, there could be an inherent mismatch between the group-level variables we provide and individual perspectives we aim to simulate.